-I've wanted to create a Field Roast copycat recipe for the longest time.
-And while I didn't exactly try to replicate the apple flavor in theirs, I went all in with the maple vibes.
-Really that's the primary flavor in their breakfast sausages anyway.
+The problem is, they're expensive and pretty high in fat.
+So for quite a while I've wanted to create a Field Roast copycat recipe.
+And though I didn't exactly try to replicate the apple flavor in their product, I went all in with the maple vibes.
+And really, maple is the primary flavor in their breakfast sausages anyway.

 Another change I made was to reduce the fat content.
 In fact, these can even be made without oil, if you'd like!

-In my earliest test batches I tried adding fresh apple and applesauce to the seitan, but the flavor just wasn't coming through.
+In my earliest test batches I tried adding fresh apple and applesauce to the seitan, but the flavor didn't really come through.
 Realizing it would take something more concentrated, like freeze-dried apples, I decided to scrap the apple idea.

-I like to keep my recipes as easy as possible for you, and tracking down freeze-dried apples or adding more steps to this recipe to cook down apples just wasn't going to happen.
+I always try to keep my recipes as easy as possible for you, and tracking down freeze-dried apples or adding more steps to this recipe to cook down apples just wasn't going to happen.
 So maple vegan breakfast sausage it is!

 Jump to:

-The ingredient list looks long, but it's mostly because of the herbs and spices.
-Also, all of the ingredients should be easy to find at the grocery store with ONE exception: maple sugar.
+The ingredient list looks long, but it's mostly herbs and spices.
+Also, all of the ingredients should be easy to find at the grocery store with ONE exception, maple sugar.

-The maple sugar isn't required for this recipe, but it does add amazing maple flavor.
+Maple sugar isn't required for the recipe, but it does add amazing flavor.

-I recently purchased this Nova maple sugar and all I can say is.... wow!
-If you're a fan of maple syrup but haven't tried maple sugar yet, you need this stuff in your life!
+I recently purchased this Nova maple sugar and all I can say is wow!
+If you're a fan of maple syrup and haven't yet tried maple sugar, you need this stuff in your life!
 The aroma alone is mind-blowing, and I can't wait to try it in a dessert recipe.

-- vital wheat gluten - currently I'm using this one by Anthony's
+- vital wheat gluten - Currently I'm using this one by Anthony's.
+Since this is a seitan sausage recipe, there is no substitute for wheat gluten.

-- cooked chickpeas - rinsed and drained very well
+- cooked chickpeas - Rinsed and drained very well; feel free to use a similar bean, if needed.

-- maple syrup - gives us that lightly sweet and irresistible flavor to complement the smoky and salty sausage vibes
+- maple syrup - Lends a lightly sweet and irresistible flavor that complements the smoky and salty breakfast sausage vibes.

-- vegetable broth - any good quality veggie broth you like will work.
+- vegetable broth - Any good quality veggie broth you like is fine.

-- walnuts or neutral oil - we really love the rich flavor and texture walnuts add to seitan, or use a cooking oil such as grapeseed, avocado, or olive oil.
+- walnuts or neutral oil - We really love the rich flavor and texture walnuts add to seitan.
+For nut-free, use a cooking oil such as grapeseed, avocado, or olive oil.

 - liquid smoke - Colgin brand liquid smoke is easy to find in most grocery stores, or you can order online.